Naturalsoul/ChallengeOneAlgorithmEveryDay/README.md

 ### Repeat a String Repeat a String :arrows_counterclockwise:
 > Repeats a given string (first argument) num times (second argument).<br>
 > Returns an empty string if num is not a positive number.

+### Sum All Numbers In A Range :four: :arrow_right: :eight:
+> Returns the sum of those two numbers and all numbers between them.